The Misiones Cup returns with an open League of Legends tournament: How to participate?

 From the province of Misiones comes the great news for the gaming community and that is that the first tournament of the League of Legends 2023 Missions Cup.
 One of the organizers of this event, Lautaro Atue, confirmed that the competition will have the participation of five teams and a prize of $5,000, destined for the winner.

-competition will take place on October 8 and 9, 2022 and anyone over the age of 16 can participate, even those who do not have a formed team, since a Discord channel has been enabled so that those interested can join other players and form their team.
+competition will take place on April 8 and 9, 2023 and anyone can participate, even those who do not have a formed team, since a Discord channel has been enabled so that those interested can join other players and form their team.

 The tournament is free and registration will be open on the official Esports Misiones discord until the Saturday before the start of the tournament.
 In addition, it has been confirmed that the tournament will be broadcast on the official page of Online Missions on the Twitch platform.